Read all about Benjamin Moore Paper White, plus see 25 real homes that use it!

 Paper White Painted Dining Rooms

 I love seeing the gray undertones come through with this color!
-This neutral dining nook is simple yet lovely and very chic.
+This neutral dining nook from Beth Lindsey is simple yet lovely and very chic.

 Here’s another example of Paper White reading as off-white.
 The low natural light and yellow artificial light draw out the neutral quality of this color while also washing out the gray undertones.
 I love the creamy quality this color projects!

 As with all off-whites, Paper White is a bit of a chameleon.
-Here you can see it reads as off-white in the light.
+Here in this space shared by Benjamin Moore you can see it reads as off-white in the light.
 But once you move into the shade, it looks solidly light gray.

 Benjamin Moore Paper White Bedrooms